 - From Florence, you can easily get to Lucca and Pisa via train or car.

 Lucca is a popular, though not overly crowded, town between Florence and Pisa.

-- There is the Duomo di San Martino (entry about 3€, which was nice, but you can skip it if you’re on a budget) and you can climb the tower there (the views are not as great as from the other tower, but if you are in the mood to climb towers and don’t mind paying another 3€, this is a good place to enjoy the views).
+- The Duomo di San Martino (entry about 3€, which was nice, but you can skip it if you’re on a budget).
+You can climb the tower there.
+The views are not as great as from the other tower.
+However, if you are in the mood to climb towers and don’t mind paying another 3€, this is a good place to enjoy the views.

-- Visit the St. Martin Cathedral (Chiese di San Michele) with its unique exterior
+- Visit the St. Michael’s Church (Chiesa di San Michele) with its unique exterior.

 - Visit the Basilica of San Frediano

 - If you enjoy guided walking tours, check out this affordable Lucca walking tour.

 The city’s main attraction is the Leaning Tower of Pisa, which is an impressive feat of engineering and a UNESCO World Heritage Site – but it is a bit more than the Leaning Tower of Pisa.
 Other monuments, such as the Baptistery and Cathedral of Pisa, are also must-sees for any visitor.